olivierh59500/Malatron/README.md

 # Malatron

-Malatron is a piece of software (and algorithm) that utilizes machine learnign to efficiently detect new unclassified malware.
+Malatron is a piece of software (and algorithm) that utilizes machine learning to efficiently detect new unclassified malware.

-Authors: Wassim Omais and Shewtark Patel
+Authors: Wassim Omais and Shwetark Patel

 Dependencies (subject to change):